whosquant/pyworldquant/README.md

 PyWorldQuant is a helper for WorldQuant Brain Member that can automatically submit alpha factors in the [WorldQuant Brain Platform](https://platform.worldquantbrain.com/).

+It is also my early version of research job.
+In this project,i use multiprocess and Brain API to make my research on Brain Platform more easily and efficiently.
+May the code be helpful to anyone who wants to do research on Brain Platform.
 ## Documentation

 - **[Quick start guide 🚀](./docs/GETTING-STARTED.md)**